bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u01.md

 \end{array}
 $$

- Then, we will go over the whole left-hand-side formula.
+ Then, we will go over $F$ as a whole.
 $$
 \begin{array}{c | c | c || c | c }
 A & B & C & {\neg A \, \heartsuit B} & {B \,\heartsuit C} & {(\neg A \heartsuit B) \,\diamondsuit \,(B \,\heartsuit C)} \\